-Alcentra's short-term liquidity demands arise mainly from staff salaries and general expenses of the business - such as rent, subscriptions and travel costs.
+Alcentra's short-term liquidity demands arise mainly from staff salaries and general expenses of the business such as rent, subscriptions and travel costs.
 Cash inflows are generated from the management fees derived from each fund.
-CLOs tend to pay semi-annually, however with the number of existing CLO funds the Company generates cash on a monthly basis.
-Credit Funds and Separately Managed Accounts pay either monthly or quarterly and Mezzanine Funds pay on request from Alcentra.
+Alcentra funds typically pay quarterly.
 The debtors are monitored monthly for aging and are billed regularly.
-As a result the Company is highly cash generative on a month-to-month basis.